greglan/greglan.github.io/pages/networks/dns.md

 title:  "DNS protocol"
 permalink: "dns-protocol.html"
 tags: [networks]
-summary: "A quick introduction to DNS"
+summary: "A quick introduction to the DNS protocol"
 ---

 ## Introduction
 * DNS = Domain Name System
 * A record: address record.
 32 bits IPv4 address
 * PTR record: pointer record.
 Pointer to a canonical name.
 DNS processing isn't performed, only the name is returned
 * MX record: mail exchange record.
 Maps a domain to a list of message transfer agents for that domain

 ## Dig examples